This is the top of this pageSite menu here

 [About disaster countermeasures]

-[Maintenance of Misawa River]
+[Maintenance of the Misawa River]

 [About the firefighting system]

-[About support for residents' associations]
+[About support for neighborhood associations]

-[About road maintenance plans]
+[About road maintenance plans, etc.]

-Inquiries about this page
+Inquiries regarding this page

 Phone: 042-378-2111 Fax: 042-377-4781